-On the weekend of June 13-14, 2020, the public has free entry and can browse dozens of market tables.
+During the market opening hours, the public has free entry and can browse dozens of market tables.

 You can buy goods directly from designers.
 There will be live music and you can have a snack in their courtyard or cafe.

 Find out more about this event here.